Allen-Stevenson School: Programs

+Accolades

-Allen-Stevenson's basketball teams have achieved championship status, with the Varsity team winning the Manhattan Private Middle School League (MPMSL) Championship in the 2022-2023 season.
-In 2024, both the Varsity and Junior Varsity teams were league champions in the 2024-2025 season.
-The school's athletics program has a lengthy history, with 42 total league championships across all sports.
+Allen-Stevenson's basketball teams have achieved championship status, with the varsity team winning the Manhattan Private Middle School League (MPMSL) Championship in the 2022–2023 season.
+In 2024, both the varsity and junior varsity teams were league champions in the 2024–2025 season.
+The school's athletics program has a lengthy history, with forty-two total league championships across all sports.

-Arts

-Allen-Stevenson offers art, shop, music and theatre programs for grades K-8.
-These include Art and Shop, Orchestra, Chorus, and Technical Theatre programs.
-A key part of their theater program, is the annual Gilbert and Sullivan musical performed by members of the sixth through ninth grades.
-The musical in question is alternated, and potential options include: H.M.S.
-Pinafore, Iolanthe, and Pirates of Penzance.